Diabetes and Fat

 - some types of nuts, including walnuts and sunflower seeds

-Finally, we need omega-3 fatty acids to help keep arteries healthy.
+A type of polyunsaturated fats, called omega-3 fatty acids may help keep arteries healthy.
 Good sources for omega-3s include:

 - certain fish like albacore tuna, herring, mackerel, rainbow trout, sardines, and salmon,